 Input Parameter Description Remote MPID Address Address of the remote maintenance endpoint identifier.
 Domain Name Name of the domain.
-VLAN ID VLAN ID on which to apply the remote MPID address.
+Option 1 Select VLAN option for a VLAN configuration and Service option for Service configuration.
+VLAN ID 1 VLAN ID on which to apply the remote MPID address.
 The VLAN ID range is from 1 to 4094.